Hey Book Lover ~~

-PPS: What did your mom wear when she was in high school that you wouldn’t be caught dead wearing to school today?
+PS: What did your mom wear when she was in high school that you wouldn’t be caught dead wearing to school today?

-PPPS: Are you fashion-conscious?
+PPS: Are you fashion-conscious?
 Or do clothes take second place in your life?

 Leave your comments below.
 I love hearing from you.